 - IPVS is a high-performance kube-proxy mode.
 It uses Linux Virtual Server (LVS) to conduct service discovery and load balancing.
 This mode is suitable for clusters that run a large number of Services.
 We recommend that you use this mode in scenarios where high-performance load balancing is required.

 LabelsAttach labels to nodes.
 Enter keys and values, and then click Add.Note

 - Key is required.
 Value is optional.

-- The keys of labels attached to the same resource must be unique.
-If you add a label with a used key, the label overwrites the one that uses the same key.
+- The keys of labels that are attached to the same resource must be unique.
+If you add a label with a used key, the label overwrites the one using the same key.

 - You can attach up to 20 labels to each resource.
 If you attach more than 20 labels to a resource, all labels become invalid.
 You must detach unused labels for the remaining labels to take effect.

-You can enter custom subject alternative names (SANs) for the API servers of the cluster.
-Separate multiple IP addresses or domains with commas (,).
+You can enter custom subject alternative names (SANs) for the API server of the cluster to accept requests from specified IP addresses or domains.

 Service Account Token Volume Projection

 Service account token volume projection reduces security risks when pods use service accounts to access the API server.
 This feature enables kubelet to request and store the token on behalf of the pod.
 This feature also allows you to configure token properties, such as the audience and validity duration.
 For more information, see Deploy service account token volume projection.